arobavet/Microsoft365DSC/docs/docs/user-guide/get-started/authentication-and-permissions.md

 <ol>
 <li><p><strong>Create a new Service Principal and associate it with your app registration:</strong></p>
 <p>Start by connecting to the Security and Compliance PowerShell module and run the following line to create the service principal.
 The cmdlets refer below won't be available if you don't connect first (use the Connect-IPPSsession cmdlet).
 The AppID and ObjectID represent the application id and its object id.
 You can retrieve these by navigating to your app instance on the Azure Portal or by leveraging the Get-MgApplication cmdlet from the Graph PowerShell SDK.
-In my case, my custom App Registration in Azure AD is named "MySCApp" and I am giving the name SC-SPN to the new service principal I am creating.</p>
+In my case, my custom App Registration in Entra ID is named "MySCApp" and I am giving the name SC-SPN to the new service principal I am creating.</p>

 <a href="/Images/AppIdRetrieval.png"><img src="/Images/AppIdRetrieval.png" alt="Retrieving an app registration id from the Azure portal." /></a>